swiftieLover/Swiftie-Trivia-Privacy-Policy/PRIVACY-POLICY.md

 1. **Annual Subscription**: $4.99 per year, with a 1-week free trial.
 This subscription has a duration of one year.
 2. **Monthly Subscription**: $0.99 per month, with a 1-week free trial.
 This subscription has a duration of one month.

+### Subscription Details

+- Payment will be charged at confirmation of purchase.
+- Subscription automatically renews unless auto-renew is turned off at least 24-hours before the end of the current period.
+- Account will be charged for renewal within 24-hours prior to the end of the current period, and identify the cost of the renewal.
+- Subscriptions may be managed by the user.
+If they purchased a membership through the App Store, auto-renewal may be turned off by going to the user's Account Settings after purchase.
+- Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable.

 ## Information Collection and Use

 Swiftie Lover does not collect any personal data from its users, with the exception of a voluntarily provided user name for leaderboard purposes.